superdurable/iwf/docs/WorkflowStateOptions.md

 ## WorkflowState WaitUntil/Execute API timeout and retry policy

+Retry is built-in in iWF WorkflowState.
+Returning any error will just let the state API(waitUntil/execute) retry until the attempts has maxed out the retryPolicy.

+Generally, it's recommended to NOT catch retryable (e.g. 5xx status from REST APIs, service internal error or unavailable, timeouts), or a generic error (e.g. Exception in Java), otherwise you lose the benefits of the retry.
+In other words, it's anti-pattern to catch those exceptions (unless catch and re-throw after logging).

 By default, the API timeout is 30s with infinite backoff retry.
 Users can customize the API timeout and retry policy: